-We value our clients and are committed to providing a high-quality legal service to all our clients.
+We value our clients and are committed to providing a high quality legal service to all our clients.
 However, if at any point you become unhappy or concerned about the service we have provided then you should inform us immediately, so that we can do our best to resolve the problem.
 This will help us improve our standards.

 If you would like to make a formal complaint, our Complaints Policy details who to contact should you be unhappy with our service and have been unable to resolve the matter with the person dealing with your case.
 It also explains what will happen from the point of the complaint onwards.
 Making a complaint will not affect how we handle your case.

 If you have a complaint please write to us with full details of your concerns.
-Our client care partner Mr DC Woodhead has responsibility for dealing with complaints.
-You can contact him at Towneley House, Kingsway, Burnley, BB11 1BJ.
-Alternatively, you can contact him at email@example.com .
+Our client care team has responsibility for dealing with complaints.
+You can contact them at Dukes House, 34 Hoghton Street, Southport, PR9 0PU.
+Alternatively you can contact them at firstname.lastname@example.org

 If you are still not satisfied you can ask the Legal Ombudsman to look into the matter.
 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
 They have time limits for making a complaint to them, these can be found at www.legalombudsman.org.uk/ .
 Normally you will need to bring a complaint to them:

 If you would like more information about the Legal Ombudsman, the contact details are:

 The Legal Ombudsman, PO Box 6806 Wolverhampton WV1 9WJ;